Dholai Assembly constituency

-Dholai Assembly constituency is one of the 126 state legislative assembly constituencies in Assam state in North Eastern India.
-It is also one of the 7 state legislative assembly constituencies included in the Silchar Lok Sabha constituency.
-This constituency is reserved for the Scheduled caste candidates.
+Dholai State assembly constituency is one of the 126 state legislative assembly constituencies in Assam, India.
+It is one of the seven assembly segments that constitute the Silchar Lok Sabha constituency.
+Since 2026, it has been represented by Amiya Kanti Das of the Bharatiya Janata Party.

+Established in 1967, the constituency was redrawn during the 2023 delimitation exercise.
+It is now an all-rural constituency comprising several rural areas of Cachar district.